long2ice/fastapi-cache/README.md

 You can also use `cache` as decorator like other cache tools to cache common function result.

-NOTE: `cache` will return a dict with the function result, unless the return type is annotated and is a BaseModel (pydantic), in which case it will return the model instance.
+NOTE: `cache` will return a json (dict or list) with the function result, unless the return type is annotated and is a BaseModel (pydantic), in which case it will return the model instance.

 ### Custom coder